-This page explains the information on baggage requirements and specifications plus common FAQs when you are travelling with AirAsia.
-You can save on baggage charges by pre-booking baggage online at Airasia online website during the booking process.
+This page explains the information on baggage requirements and specifications plus common FAQs when you are travelling with AirAsia’s flights.
+You can save on baggage charges by pre-booking baggage online at Airasia website during the your booking process.

 Note: The baggage measurement gauges at the airport can be used to determine if your cabin baggage fits AirAsia’s cabin baggage policy.
 You may want to check out the AirAsia’s guidelines on your luggage.